 I got my first camera (a Baby Brownie) when I was about five years old, and I've been taking photographs ever since.
 Cinnamon, my teddy bear, was one of my favorite subjects way back then.
 Now that I'm grown up, I photograph a diversity of subjects that have been widely published in books, magazines, and on the Internet.
 That's why members of my camera club gave me nickname “Famous Elinor.”
 I've also stood before the cameras as a guest authority on CNN, Fox, and local cable TV.

 I've written eight how-to books on photography and digital imaging, plus hundreds of articles for various publications, including such notable ones as The New York Times, Time , and National Geographic Traveler.
 I received another moniker,“ Special Effects Diva,” when I wrote about creative photography for the adorama.com website.
-But writers have writtten about me and my work in American Cinematographer, Bound & Lettered, Rangefinder, and other magazines.
+Articles about me and my work have appeared in American Cinematographer, Bound & Lettered, Color, Rangefinder, and other magazines.

 One of my passions is to see how creative I can be with my photographs, and not solely in Photoshop.
 I'm proud of a technique I've perfected that results in photographs I call “Fusion Images– a synthesis of painting and photography.
 I've also printed on unconventional surfaces, such as on mulberry paper, and I've used photographs in mixed media pictures.
 My other creative outlets are in making artist books, altered books, and artist trading cards.